Adverse Childhood Experiences (ACEs) Affect Chronic Illness & Mental Health

 The story begins in 1985 with a compassionate doctor running a failing obesity clinic in San Diego.
 Patients would start to have success with weight loss but would suddenly drop the program -- more than half the participants quit every single year -- over the course of five years.

 Thankfully, Dr. Vincent Felitti was determined to discover why.
 He poured through all the patients' medical records.
 He conducted face-to-face interviews with a couple hundred of the participants who quit.
-He asked the same set of questions about the patients' history: weight at birth, weight at first grade, weight at high school, age at start of sexual activity, age of marriage, etc.
+He asked the same set of questions about the patients' history: weight at birth, weight at first grade, weight at high school, age at start of sexual activity, age of marriage, and so on.

 Weeks passed without any new insights.